 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-All chiropractors are required to have a Doctor of Chiropractic (DC) degree and be licensed to work in the state in which they are practicing.
-Licensure requirements differ by state, but all states require passage of the National
+All chiropractors must have a Doctor of Chiropractic (DC) degree and be licensed to work in the state where they are practicing.
+Licensure requirements differ by state, but all states require passage of the National Board of Chiropractic Examiners exam.

 Chiropractic programs typically require completion of three years of undergraduate coursework to apply and take a little over three years to complete.
-Many colleges offer concurrent programs available for those who wish to complete a bachelor’s or master’s in another field while working towards their DC.
+Many colleges offer concurrent programs for those who wish to complete a bachelor’s or master’s in another field while working towards their DC.
 Coursework typically includes anatomy, physiology, biology, and hands-on clinical experience.
-There are also five residency programs accredited by the Council on Chiropractic Education (CCE) that provide recent graduates the opportunity to gain greater clinical experience in an integrative healthcare setting.
-Last, those interested in choosing a specialty can focus on certain patient populations, such as sports or neurology.
-Chiropractors looking to choose a specialty will need to pursue additional credentials in addition to licensure requirements.
+There are also five residency programs accredited by the Council on Chiropractic Education (CCE) that allow recent graduates to gain greater clinical experience in an integrative healthcare setting.

 Admissions Requirements for Chiropractic Programs